suzhigangssz/AVIH/README.md

 ## Preparation

 1. Align and crop the face image to $112 \times 112$ and put it under `data/align`.
 2. Put the pre-trained generative model (key model) under the `checkpoints`.
+We provide a [pre-trained model](https://drive.google.com/drive/folders/1ogIV18DxHNYlnuF4N4dQF-Ft00QwG2ov?usp=sharing) for testing in face recognition tasks.

 ## Image Encryption for Face Recognition
 Running command to encrypt the image: